-Good question to have answered and one that does not have a specific answer either!!
-Sorry, how much life insurance do I need is a question that is highly specific to the financial dynamics of your life.
-Your debts, obligations, spouse, business, kids.
-Not having a complete picture would generate a generic answer that could be way off from your needs.
+Good question to have answered and one that does not have a specific answer either.
+How much life insurance you need is a question that is specific to the financial dynamics of your life.
+Any debt, obligations, spouse, business and or kids.
+Not having a complete picture would generate a generic answer that could be way off from your real needs.

 In this short article, I will try to get you thinking about what you need to decide as you are considering the purchase of life insurance for your family.

 First and foremost, you should never purchase more life insurance than your budget will afford you.
 People tend to drop coverage if money is tight.
 At that point, you are uninsured, all peace of mind/certainty is gone because your family and/or business interests are not protected.
+All the risk is back on the table.
 Better to buy what you can afford before all else.
 Remember, this is all part of proper financial planning.

 Many financial entertainers or financial “gurus,” even some agents/brokers will tell you 8-10 times your income.
 Now, I simply don’t agree with that cookie cutter formula.